 How does the hormonal IUD work?

-When Mirena® is placed inside the womb (uterus), it slowly releases the hormone, progesterone directly onto the lining of the uterus, making it thinner and less likely to bleed.
+When Mirena® is placed inside the womb (uterus), it slowly releases the hormone, progestogen directly onto the lining of the uterus, making it thinner and less likely to bleed.
 In this way, it reduces heavy periods.

 How long does it take to work?

 It can take several months for the hormonal IUD device to have its full effect, but by six months after placement, most women will have only light bleeding, or sometimes no bleeding at all.
 The total blood loss per cycle slowly decreases with continued use.

 The number of spotting and bleeding days may increase when you first have it inserted but then usually decrease in the months that follow.
 Bleeding may also continue to be irregular.

 Mirena® is unsuitable in women who have: